Skip to content

 Hobart approaches

 1. Tasman Bridge (map) — Unsurprisingly listed as unsafe by many many many people.
-Luckily it will be fixed in the next few years.
+The state government is planning modifications but the bridge will remain unsafe even after these are implemented.

 2. Intercity Cycleway (map) — Best active transport infrastructure in Hobart it may be but there’s still plenty of issues.
 The poorly designed road crossings received a plethora of comments and clearly should be a priority for the two relevant councils — see our thoughts on the Queens Walk crossing.
 Inadequate lighting & access north of the bridge leaves many feeling unsafe and poor surfacing is an issue at certain points.
 Continuing into town the dogleg near the Royal Engineers Building (map) has a lot of people puzzling how it’s been rebuilt recently and yet is so bad for bikes and pedestrians.
 The traffic lights at the Evans Street intersection (map) are also felt by many to be suboptimal.